 Don’t forget the chocolate shavings!
 This is really easy.
 You just need a chocolate bar, and a sharp knife.
 Take the knife and start making tiny cuts off the end of the bar and it should naturally break apart; sprinkle on top of cake.

 The best thing about poke cakes is that they come together quickly, they can be made in advance and they are sure to wow your friends!
 Grab a can of Lucky Leaf Cherry Pie filling and make this cake this weekend!
+Lucky Leaf has a free recipe E-book just for my readers where you can grab this recipe and more.
+Click here for your free download!

 Follow Beyond Frosting: